-Few things in the business world inspire as much stress and frustration as preparing annual budgets.
-Business unit managers dislike how the time-consuming process disrupts their daily workload and affects bonus calculations; executives worry about establishing differing figures across departments; and finance leaders grow tired of a process that often doesn’t lead to better spending decisions.
+Few things in the business world inspire as much concern as preparing annual budgets.
+Business unit managers often struggle with how the time-consuming process disrupts their daily workload and affects bonus calculations; executives worry about establishing differing figures across departments; and finance leaders grow tired of a process that often doesn’t lead to better spending decisions.
 It comes as no surprise that PwC released a white paper suggesting that annual budgets are “little more than paperweights” and that “many budgets become obsolete before the fiscal year begins.”

 1. Support Projections with Facts